Printing Your Book

 Different e-readers use different types of files.
-Amazon’s Kindle series of e-readers use the Mobi format, while many other readers use the ePub file format.
+Amazon’s Kindle series of e-readers use the PDF format, while many other readers use the ePub file format.
 This allows for your book to be distributed to and read on a variety of e-readers and tablets (iPad, Google Nexus, etc.).
 There is little actual difference between the two versions of your e-book but we offer your e-book in the format the vendor requests it in, per the guidelines from that vendor, to cater to as many e-readers as possible.

 We work with multiple partners for e-book distribution, and each partner maintains a very dynamic list within its network.